cse151a-fa24-group-project/CSE151A-Project-ML/README.md

     Dense(1, activation='sigmoid')
 ])
 ```
+The Third Model that used dataset where duplicated images are removed can be found **[here](https://github.com/cse151a-fa24-group-project/CSE151A-Project-ML/blob/Milestone5/milestone5/3rd_Model/3rd_model_ResNet_v2(dataset_fixed).ipynb)**; this version of model was created during Milestone 5.

 More details for our Third model can be found in [Milestone 4](#milestone-4-second-model) section

 ### 2.4 - 4th Model (VGG16)